Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The cloak is ordinary.
 The witches in area K56 placed it here to help them remember which hook opens the secret trapdoor in the ceiling.

-The trapdoor can be found after a search of the room and a successful DC 13 Wisdom (Perception) check.
+The trapdoor can be found after a search of the room and a successful DC 13 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 Locating the trapdoor doesn't enable someone to discover its opening mechanism.
 The door has a hidden lock and can be opened by pulling down on the hook from which the black cloak hangs.
-Once it has been found, the trapdoor can be opened by pulling on the hook, or it can be unlocked by someone using thieves' tools, a knock spell, or similar magic.
+Once it has been found, the trapdoor can be opened by pulling on the hook, or it can be unlocked by someone using thieves' tools, a [[5.
+Mechanics/Spells/Knock.md\|knock]] spell, or similar magic.
 It swings down when unlocked.

 ### K52.
 Smokestack